Visa policy of Georgia: Entry to Abkhazia and South Ossetia

 Entering Abkhazia and South Ossetia (considered by Georgia and a major part of the international community to be Russian occupied territories) through border crossing points other than located in Georgia's Zugdidi Municipality and Gori Municipality is an act punishable under Georgian law.
 However, entering South Ossetia from the territory controlled by Georgian government is currently impossible.

 Admission restrictions

 Entry and transit is refused to citizens of Kosovo, Palestine and Taiwan (visas can still be obtained on a case-by-case basis for holders of passports of Taiwan, including for participation in international conferences and sports events held in Georgia), even if not leaving the aircraft and proceeding by the same flight.
 Georgia also does not recognize the passports of Abkhazia, the Sahrawi Republic, Somaliland, South Ossetia and Transnistria.

+Mandatory travel insurance

+Since 1 January 2026, foreign nationals entering Georgia are required to hold travel medical insurance valid for the duration of their stay, with a minimum coverage limit of 30,000 GEL (approximately 11,000 USD).
+The requirement was established by Decree No. 602 of the Government of Georgia, adopted on 26 December 2025.

 Visitor statistics

 Most visitors arriving in Georgia were from the following countries of nationality (dynamic table including 2014):